Our experts answer your questions with a smile

 Recycling electric car batteries

 In 2019, Volkswagen has announced the conversion of its Salzgitter plant to lithium-ion batteries.
-In concrete terms, this means that its site will become a pilot site for opening a battery cell production and recycling line.
+In practical terms, this means that its site will become a pilot site for opening a battery cell production and recycling line.

 The second life of batteries - second use